 Some gases—for instance, nitrogen dioxide—do not dissolve easily.
 Therefore, they do not produce early warning signs of exposure, such as irritation of the nose and eyes, and they are more likely to be inhaled deeply into the lungs.
 Such gases can cause inflammation of the small airways (bronchiolitis) or lead to fluid accumulation in the lungs (pulmonary edema).

-Silo filler's disease (which mostly affects farmers) results from inhaling fumes that contain nitrogen dioxide given off by moist silage.
+Silo filler's disease (which mostly affects farmers) results from inhaling fumes that contain nitrogen dioxide given off by moist silage, such as fresh corn or grains.
 Fluid may develop in the lungs as late as 12 hours after exposure.
-The condition may temporarily improve and then recur 10 to 14 days later, even without further contact with the gas.
+The condition may temporarily resolve and then recur 10 to 14 days later, even without further contact with the gas.
 A recurrence tends to affect the small airways (bronchioles).

 In some people, inhalation of small amounts of gas or other chemicals over a long period may result in chronic bronchitis.
 Also, inhalation of some chemicals, such as arsenic compounds and hydrocarbons, can cause cancer.
 Cancer may develop in the lungs or elsewhere in the body, depending on the substance inhaled.

 Soluble gases such as chlorine, ammonia, and hydrofluoric acid cause severe burning in the eyes, nose, throat, windpipe, and large airways within minutes of exposure to them.
 In addition, they often produce a cough and blood in the sputum (hemoptysis).
 Retching and shortness of breath also are common.

 Less soluble gases such as nitrogen dioxide and ozone cause shortness of breath, which may be severe, after a delay of 3 to 4 hours and sometimes up to 12 hours after exposure.
 With less soluble gases, long-term lung damage can occur and cause chronic wheezing and shortness of breath.